craigmcc/cityteam-checkins/INSTALLATION.md

 ## 1. PLANNING

-### 1.1 ENVIRONMENTS
+### 1.1 Environments

 The CityTeam Checkins application is composed of several components, which may be installed in a number of different combinations on the same or different computers.
-The components themselves are:
+The environments themselves are:

 1. End User - The end users of the application will use a standard web browser.
 2. Application - The application itself is written in Typescript (an enhanced version of JavaScript), and runs in a Node.JS based environment.